03-12-2018 01:25 PM - last edited Wednesday

 Q: When will I be matched with a mentor/mentee?

 A: As an effective mentoring relationship hinges heavily on a good fit, we encourage you to read through all the mentors' profiles and personal story to see if it would be a good match.
+In the app, you get to request the mentors you want, instead of having someone match you with a stranger.
 For mentees especially, it helps when you are descriptive in your goals/outcomes in your profile before you hit the "Request Mentorship" button.
 Do also provide more details on the specific help/mentoring topic that you are interested in.
 For example, someone who simply types "I want someone to help me in my career", or "I need training" is not going to be able to find a good mentor match as the listed goals are too vague.
 We encourage applicants to be thoughtful and focused about what they are looking for in order to get the best possible experience and learning from this program.
 Spend some time building up a solid personal story and profile - it'll be worth it!